mwrnd/innova2_xcku15p_ddr4_bram_gpio/README.md

 ![dmesg xdma](img/dmesg_xdma.png)

-Communicate with the design using the Xilinx XDMA Test programs from *dma_ip_drivers*.
-The following memory map is used by the block design.
+The following memory map is used by the block design when communicating using the Xilinx XDMA Test programs from *dma_ip_drivers*.

 ![Address Map Layout](img/Address_Map_Layout.png)